ishubin/schemio/docs/Scripting.md

 ```

-Using function is return values:
+Using function as a return statement:

 ```js
 myMin = (a) => {